Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 ### Test suite structure

 The test file should contain only one test suite.
-The minimum test file is given below.
+Example of a minimum test file is given below.
 It uses the basic structural elements and can be considered as a test suite template.

 ![join.test.png](../../images/join.test.png)